Welcome to the Peacock Playhouse: The Kingwood Sensory Center

 At the center, children and their families can explore the sounds of nature with our chirping birds, make an inspired masterpiece at one of the art easels, see how a plant grows through our root finder, and how compost breaks down.
 There are many books you can read and garden games to play.
 You can even take a rest on your Kingwood journey and watch birds and hummingbirds through the large windows of the center.

 Coming in May will be a sensory garden which was generously donated by Mr. Charles Swack of Lock It Up Storage.

 The Playhouse is open daily from 10am-6pm.
-(April-September)
+(May-September)

 It is designed for self-exploration and is periodically monitored by staff throughout the day.

 Starting in May - August, EVERY Tuesday from 11am-1pm, we will hold a free craft-time for all children.

 We hope you enjoy this new educational offering and would love to hear about suggestions for making it better each year!